MichalMaruska-TomTom/zsh/debian/pkg-zsh-workflow.md

 author should only appear once in the series with all her/his changes listed below her/him in chronological order.

-Given that `debian/gbp.conf` is up-to-date, using the git-dch(1) tool will result in the desired changelog format:
+Given that `debian/gbp.conf` is up-to-date, using the `gbp dch` command will result in the desired changelog format:

-    % git-dch
+    % gbp dch

 If you absolutely *must* make changelog entries by other means, you should make sure that you prefix any resulting commits with